pydantic/pydantic/docs/usage/models.md

 ```

 In this example, `user` is an instance of `User`.
-Initialisation of the object will perform all parsing and validation.
+Initialization of the object will perform all parsing and validation.
 If no `ValidationError` is raised, you know the resulting model instance is valid.

 ```py group="basic-model"